zenati/monica/README.md

 ## Monica
-Monica is a [Go](https://golang.org) project that helps developers avoid repeating commands by defining a structured `.monica.yml` config file using dynamic arguments generation and validation.
+[Monica](https://www.youtube.com/watch?v=IHMUGMt2P6Y) is a [Go](https://golang.org) project that helps to avoid repeating commands by defining a structured `.monica.yml` config file using dynamic arguments generation and validation.

 ### Installation
 ```